A Foreigner’s Guide to Spanish Cheese: Introduction

 Most American’s familiarity with Spanish cheese lies somewhere in the realm of understanding of Spanish wines a decade ago.
-Ask anyone then to name a Spanish wine and the response was invariably, “Rioja.”
+Ask anyone then to name a Spanish wine and the response was invariably “Rioja.”
 The undisputed Queen of Spanish cheese, Manchego, would likely be the response to the same question today regarding cheese.
 Are you a true turophile?
-How many quesos de España have you tried or can you even name?
+How many Spanish cheeses have you tried or can you even name them?
 Spanish cheese (Spanish “queso” or Catalan “formatge”) is considerably more available today than in years past yet many fear that with which they are unfamiliar (likely because Spain is not a world leader in cheese production).
 Read on, nonetheless, and allow those fears to subside; but first things first.

 Before we start eating – well, devouring – the delectable cheeses from Spain an introduction is in order.
 A little history, some words on the animals and their geography, and proper preparation and service will better prepare one to enjoy the gastronomic tour of Spain’s cheeses on which we are about to embark.